cms-sw/cms-sw.github.io/faq.md

 `git cms-addpkg` will then use it to fetch most of the data, and then switch to the official repository for fetching the missing parts.

-If you happen to have a local copy of the reposiry on the machine you are working on you can speed up things even further by having:
+If you happen to have a local copy of the repository on the machine you are working on you can speed up things even further by having:

     export CMSSW_GIT_REFERENCE=<repository-path>